Christian mission to Jews: After Constantine

 From Constantine I, when Christianity became the official religion of the Roman empire, the position of Christians to Jews changed.
 Some laws were instituted which protected the rights of Jewish converts from disinheritance, other laws also protected from abuse of the privileges of conversion from those who converted from Judaism "only for a cancellation of debt;" which suggests that in some areas of the empire local incentives to conversion existed.
 Accounts of conversion itself are not mentioned in rabbinical sources and are not frequent in Christian sources - excepting Epiphanius of Salamis' account of the conversion of Count Joseph of Tiberias, and Sozomen's accounts of Jewish conversions in Constantinople.

 Medieval

 During the medieval period, conversions in Christian ruled lands were frequently conducted by force, such as in the case of the Alhambra Decree of 1492, leading to the conversos, those Jews who were converted by force, and the Marranos, those Jews who voluntarily converted or were converted by force but continued to practice Judaism in secret.
-In Muslim lands, dialogue between Jews and Christians was more equal, and Jewish apologists were able to openly refute Christians.
-In Christian lands, those such as Hasdai Crescas (c.1340–1411) could only write refutations of Christian beliefs at great risk to themselves.
+In Muslim lands, dialogue between Jews and Christians was more equal, and Jewish apologists were able to openly argue against Christianity.
+In Christian lands, those such as Hasdai Crescas (c.1340–1411) could only write arguments against Christian beliefs at great risk to themselves.